Phone: +61 7 3316 5800

 When can I undertake the assessment?

-Please refer to the 2019 timeline.
+Please refer to the HALT Certification Timeline.

 Why do I need to attend a teacher information workshop?